MCDReforged/MCDReforged/docs/source/migrate_from_0.x.rst

 * LICENSE
 * readme.md
 * readme_cn.md
-* MCDReforged.py (If you still want to use it you can grab it from github release, it's just an entry script)
+* MCDReforged.py (If you still want to use it you can grab it from github, it's just an entry script)

 The logging folder is renamed from ``log/`` to ``logs/``